 APVs,w = Average BTM PV output during on-peak hours of most recently completed 3 summer or 2 winter performance months

-1.08 = gross-up for avoided T&D losses
+1.08 = gross-up for avoided transmission & distribution (“T&D”) losses

+During the DRWG meeting held on April 29, some participants noted that the proposed Average System Load variable would use the most recently-complete 3 summer or 2 winter performance months.
+For the months of April and May, which are designated as summer months for demand resources, this value would be calculated from the prior year’s June through August data, making it 7-9 months outdated.
+Because EERs are installed each month on consistent basis, this value could be 7-9 months too high, in the range of 200 MW based upon historical performance of EERs.
+This raises the denominator and thus reduces the overall value of the ratio.
+No alternative was suggested to the formula above, however.

 Equation (5) estimates the ACP of an EER that is participating in the FCM as part of a Seasonal Peak Demand Resource.
 Note that the calibration point for Seasonal Peak Demand Resources is based on Demand Resource Seasonal Peak Hours, which are defined as any hour in which the system load is 90 percent or more of the 50/50 peak load forecast for the applicable summer or winter season: